GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Data, likelihood, and priors

 \subsection{Likelihood and priors}

-The full log-likelihood we adopt for the fitting process is given by:
+The full log-likelihood we adopt for the fitting process is given by

-where $\boldsymbol{\theta}$ includes all the model parameters, which are simultaneously fitted.
-This includes the anisotropy parameters (that are distinct for the second and fourth order anisotropy profiles), the mass model parameters, and the photometric tracer profile parameters.
-The first three terms correspond to the likelihood due to individual velocity PDFs (Eqs.~\eqref{eq:unik} and \eqref{eq:lapk}) for the LOS and tangential and radial PM components for the data we consider, whilst the last term corresponds to the term from the photometric tracer profile. \gs2 incorporates two options in this respect: one for a binned photometric light profile with Gaussian errors, and a completely `bin-free' option where individual stellar tracer positions are used instead.
-Note that \gs2 does not bin any data.
+where $\boldsymbol{\theta}$ includes all the model parameters, which were simultaneously fitted.
+This includes the anisotropy parameters (that are distinct for the second and fourth-order anisotropy profiles), the mass model parameters, and the photometric tracer profile parameters.
+The first three terms correspond to the likelihood due to individual velocity PDFs (Eqs.~\eqref{eq:unik} and \eqref{eq:lapk}) for the LOS and tangential and radial PM components for the data we considered, whilst the last term corresponds to the term from the photometric tracer profile. \gs2 incorporates two options in this respect: one for a binned photometric light profile with Gaussian errors and a completely `bin-free' option where individual stellar tracer positions are used instead.
+We note that \gs2 does not bin any data.
 For the case of the binned profile it is assumed that this is provided as a data constraint from observations.
-Unlike previous versions of \gs, it is not necessary to derive a binned profile from individual stars as one can simply use the `bin-free' approach instead.
-In the latter case, much like with the kinematic tracers, one can write the total likelihood as the product of those of individual photometric tracers, whose (positional) PDFs take the form:
+Unlike previous versions of \gs, it is not necessary to derive a binned profile from individual stars as we can simply use the "bin-free" approach instead.
+In the latter case, similarly to the case of kinematic tracers, we can write the total likelihood as the product of those of individual photometric tracers, whose (positional) PDFs take the form

 In all cases, we verified that our fits were able to reproduce the photometric tracer profiles well and recover the true solution.
 We show a representative example fit in Appendix~\ref{fig:priorless} (Fig.~\ref{fig:priorless_phot}), showing excellent recovery which is far in excess of the range allowed by our priors.
 The advantages of the $\alpha \beta \gamma$ functional form will be more evident when reproducing more complex distributions which cannot be reduced to Plummer profiles (or a summation of these), this includes cuspier distributions or those with shallow slopes at higher radii.
 One example of this is the GC Omega Centauri, where this functional form was introduced for \gs \: \citep{2025A&A...693A.104B}.